Birthplace: Saginaw, MI

 All Star Appearances: 1

-Kenyon Martin returns to his role as captain of the BIG3’s defending champs.
+Kenyon Martin will make his coaching debut for his former team season 3.
 Martin led Trilogy to an undefeated season in 2017.
-He played in five games and finished with 14 points, 11 rebounds and 6 assists, but his leadership alongside coach Rick Mahorn was his real strength.
+He played in five games and finished with 14 points, 11 rebounds and 6 assists, but his leadership alongside then-coach Rick Mahorn was his real strength.

 Martin joined the BIG3 after a high-profile NBA career that spanned 15 seasons.
 He was a standout for the New Jersey Nets, Los Angeles Clippers, Denver Nuggets, Milwaukee Bucks and New York Knicks.
 Martin was the first overall pick of the 2000 NBA Draft, taken by the Nets.
 He helped lead the Nets to a history-making 2001-02 season.
 Martin briefly left the NBA for the Chinese Basketball League, playing for the Xinjiang Flying Tigers.
 He later returned to play for the Clippers, Knicks and Bucks.